Skip to content

 Documents

-Every time a document is generated from the order, it is automatically saved under the 'Documents' tab on the order.
-This allows you to look back at previous documents, such as quotes, even after the order has been invoiced.
-You can also upload new documents to the order.
-The documents can be organized into different document folders.
+Each time a document is generated from the order, it is automatically saved under the Documents tab on the order.
+This allows you to look back at previous documents, such as offers, even after the order has been invoiced.
+You can also upload your own documents to the order.
+Documents can be organised in document folders.

 Statistics

-All orders have a tab with statistical figures, where you can see important key figures and a graphical display of realized/budgeted data.
-You can read more about order statistics in this guide.
+All orders have a tab with statistics, where you can see key figures and a graphical view of actuals/budget.

 Copy

-If you add cost posts on your sales orders, you can conveniently create an invoice based on the posted cost posts.
+If you post costs on your sales orders, you can conveniently create an invoice based on the posted costs.
 This saves you time and ensures that all your costs are invoiced to the customer.
-Read more about this in the guide: Invoice based on Cost posts.

-Via the order menu (the three dots), you will find 'Pay-on-Account Invoicing.'
-This type of invoicing is used when the customer needs to pay for the order in steps.
-The invoice amounts can be calculated based on a percentage of the total amount for the task (completion principle) or based on the agreed amount (milestone principle).
-Read more about Pay-on-Account Invoicing here.
+In the order menu (the three dots) you will find Pay on Account Invoicing.
+This type of invoicing is used when the customer pays for the order in instalments.
+The instalments can be calculated as a percentage of the total amount for the task (completion principle) or as an agreed amount (instalment principle).

 Updated